The Barcelos Rooster is considered to be the unofficial symbol of Portugal.

 "I shopped long and hard to find the real salted cod deal.
 Thanks for the crisp order fulfillment."
 Jarratt A. (Lamy, New Mexico)

+Not everyone is fortunate to have a local supplier for Portuguese food products or the time to drive to a shop.
 We offer the fastest and lowest cost shipping available on the internet along with more products at local prices.
 Also, we are real store with market and bakery here in Southern California.
 We serve thousands of customers in store and many more over the internet and phone too.
 You can see our retail store web site at http://www.portugalimports.net

 We are first generation born in the United States.
 Our family is from the island of Terceira in the Azores Island group.
 Many of our family members left Portugal for the opportunities of the United States and brought over the language and traditions which are still celebrated today.